elit0451/Database-comparison/README.md

 _NB_ :bangbang: _The files mentioned in the following queries can be found in [here](https://github.com/datsoftlyngby/soft2019spring-databases/raw/master/data/archive_graph.tar.gz).
 Extract the file into a folder named **archive_graph**._

 We are starting to work with big files, and for this reason the importing had to be thought through.
 Due to the files being quite big, we have decided to provide the [script](./sqlDataScriptsGenerator.py) we used to build the SQL insertion queries instead of uploading them by themselves.
-Within this folder created on the previous step(“archive_graph”) you should place the two CSV files we got for the assignment, social_network_nodes.csv and social_network_edges.

 </br>